zry656565/jblog/_posts/2012-05-29-hue-factorial-fib.md

 We didn't get the royal unroll treatment, but the calls became tail recursive and the true-branch of the conditional expression was short-circuited into the end of the conditional ("endif"), saving us a "PHI" virtual instruction.
 This code is also very efficient and has linear time complexity.

 [Hue](https://github.com/rsms/hue) continues to be my computer programming muse (and TV substitute) as a low intensity hobby project.
 The intention is to experiment with performant functional programming and to learn stuff, of course.
 Hue's source code is free and open at [https://github.com/rsms/hue](https://github.com/rsms/hue).

+See previous introduction to Hue: ["Hue — a functional programming language for fun & play"](http://rsms.me/2012/05/14/hue.html).